Malibu Grand Prix

-Malibu Grand Prix (MGP) is an entertainment company that was popular during the 1970s and 1980s as a franchised miniature indy car racing track.
+Malibu Grand Prix (MGP) was an entertainment company that was popular during the 1970s and 1980s as a franchised miniature Indy car racing track.
 The typical complex included a 3000-4000 sq ft. arcade with a concession stand and a race track outside, covering around 10,000 to 20000 sqft altogether.
 It was acquired by Warner Communications in 1976 which in turn sold it in late 1983 to a group of Canadian developers and a local entrepreneur whose background included Chuck E. Cheese’s.
 There were a total of 40 locations at the time of acquisition including 32 tracks and 8 family entertainment centers featuring miniature golf, batting cages, bumper boats and more.
-As part of the acquisition, Malibu acquired seven (7) parks from Castle Entertainment which was in bankruptcy.
+As part of the acquisition, Malibu acquired seven parks from Castle Entertainment which was in bankruptcy.
 These locations were located in North Hollywood, Sherman Oaks, and Redondo Beach, California; El Paso, Texas; Honolulu, Hawaii; and Ft.
 Lauderdale and Miami, Florida.
-A location in Tulsa was acquired in late 1984 that included a small waterpark and a Malibu-like racing facility.
+A location in Tulsa, Oklahoma was acquired in late 1984 that included a small waterpark and a Malibu-like racing facility.
 The California partner sold out in 1986, and the Canadians sold the chain to Mountasia in 1995.
+In early 2025, the park was sold to Herschend.